-Midterm graded review of portfolio: 35%
+Midterm graded review of portfolio:35%Midterm blog portfolio:10%Final graded review of portfolio:30%Final blog portfolio:10%Participation (in-class):10%Final presentation:5%

-Midterm blog portfolio: 5%

-Final graded review of portfolio: 35%

-Final blog portfolio: 5%

-Participation (in-class): 10%

-Participation (online) 5%

-Final presentation: 5%

-Late work-including late or incomplete drafts on workshop days-will be docked one letter grade per day it is late, unless prior arrangements are made with me for extensions, etc. I offer extensions only in extreme circumstances.
-Individual assignments are not graded until the portfolio; however, your portfolio grades will be adjusted proportionally for any individual late work the portfolio contains.
+Late work will be docked one letter grade per day it is late, unless prior arrangements are made with me for extensions, etc. I offer extensions only in extreme circumstances.
+Individual assignments are not graded until the portfolio; however, your portfolio grades will be adjusted proportionally for any individual late work or late drafts that your portfolio contains.